ubc-lib-geo/creating-index-maps/content/create-latlong-spreadsheet.md

 ---
 layout: default
-title: Create a grid
+title: Create lat/long spreadsheet
-nav_order: 5
+nav_order: 6
 parent: Workflows for index maps
 ---

 This can be done to create blank rectilinear grids.
 If the grid is not rectilinear:

 - if it has a paper map index: [scan and trace](#)